gaureshpai/create-next-quick/README.md

 - **Conditional API Route Deletion** — deletes the default `api/hello.js` route if using the `src` directory and not the `app` directory.
 - **Safe Project Creation** — checks if the current directory is empty when creating a project in the current directory (`.`) and prevents accidental overwrites.
 - **ORM Support** — choose between no ORM, Prisma, and Drizzle.
-- **Authentication Providers** — integrated support for NextAuth.js, Clerk, and Firebase Auth with automatic package installation and environment setup.
+- **Optional Auth Scaffolding** — supports NextAuth.js, Clerk, or Firebase
 - **Automated CI/CD Feedback** — Pull Requests now receive automated comments on test status.

 ## Installation